Jury finds Harvey Weinstein guilty in L.A. sexual assault trial

 After 10 days of deliberation, a Los Angeles jury has found disgraced movie mogul Harvey Weinstein guilty of one count of rape.

-Weinstein, 70, was charged in Los Angeles with seven sexual assault counts involving four women: three counts of forcible rape, two counts of sexual battery by restraint, one count of forcible oral copulation, and one count of sexual penetration by a foreign object.
+Weinstein, 70, was charged in LA with seven sexual assault counts involving four women: three counts of forcible rape, two counts of sexual battery by restraint, one count of forcible oral copulation, and one count of sexual penetration by a foreign object.
 He pleaded not guilty to all charges.

+In addition to the one count of rape, Weinstein was found guilty of forced oral copulation and another sexual misconduct count relating to one of the four victims.

-He was acquitted on charges relating to a second alleged victim.
-The jury did not reach a verdict on charges relating to two other alleged victims.
+The jury did not reach a verdict on charges relating to two other alleged victims, one of whom was Jennifer Siebel Newsom, the wife of Governor Gavin Newsom.

+With no verdicts relating to the allegations from these two women, The court declared a mistrial.

+He was acquitted of a sexual battery charge brought forth by a massage therapist who treated Weinstein at a hotel in 2010.

 Weinstein, who was extradited to Los Angeles for this trial, is currently serving a 23-year sentence in New York after being convicted in 2020 of rape and another criminal sex act.